peteboyd/tobascco/README.md

 ### Assembling MOFs

 ### SBU databases

-A key part of the code are the SBU databases (metal nodes, organic linkers)
+A key part of the code are the SBU databases (metal nodes, organic linkers) some defaults are shipped with the package.
+Those databases are currently file based, i.e., plain text files that need to be parsed for every run of the code and to which new SBUs need to be appended.

 #### Extending the SBU database

-New entries to the SBU database can be added using the code in `createinput.py` module (or job type `create_sbu_input_files=True` in an input file
+New entries to the SBU database can be added using the code in `createinput.py` module (or job type `create_sbu_input_files=True` in an input file).

 ## Reference